 Corns & Callus

-There can be varying degrees of callus from minimal callus under the ball of the foot, to an infected ulcer that develops as a result of thick callus that damages the skin.
+There can be varying degrees of callus, from minimal callus under the ball of the foot, to an infected ulcer that develops as a result of thick callus that has badly damaged the skin.

-Corns and callus are pathologically the same, what that means is the skin has thickened in response to pressure, callus is a diffuse thickening of the skin and a corn is a more focal thickening.
+Corns and Callus are pathologically the same… what that means is that the skin has thickened in response to pressure.
+A Callus is a diffuse thickening of the skin and a Corn is a more focal thickening.

-Are caused by too much friction, pressure, or shearing, or all of them.
-The pressure that occurs stimulates the skin to thicken in order to protect itself, but if the stimulation remains the callus build up gets great and becomes very painful.
+They are caused by too much friction, pressure, or shearing or, indeed, all of them.
+The pressure that occurs stimulates the skin to thicken in order for it to protect itself, but if the stimulation remains, the callus build-up gets great and becomes very painful.

 The pressure, friction or shearing can come about due to;

 - Toe deformities; such as hammer toes cause increased pressure usually due to rubbing on the shoes

 - Reduction in fatty padding on the ball or heel of the foot (this occurs naturally as we get older)